-This piece first appeared on Unfold and Begin.
-See Jennifer’s complete bio and contact info below the post.
+This piece Is written by Jennifer Koshak and first appeared on Unfold and Begin.

 - Take a Different Route to Work.
 Seems simple right?
 We’re such creatures of habit that we usually get to work on our own internal autopilot.
 Ever get halfway to work and realize that you don’t remember most of the drive?
 When that happens to me I always feel like lost time that I can’t get back.
 Taking a different route keeps you engaged in the drive….which turn do you have to make?
 Some studies also indicate that this type of activity stimulates your brain to think creatively because it’s doing something that it’s not used to doing.
 In a situation where you can’t drive a different route?
 Try parking in a different parking space.